school-hecker/Cowthecow94.github.io/uniub/README.md

 You must download all files (besides this one) to run the unblocker I think.
+I think you might need the HTML too